 - fileName (string, or None) the name of the file to create or append.
 Can include a relative or absolute path.
-If None, will not write to a file, but return an in-memory JSON object. - encoding (string, optional) The encoding to use when writing the file. - fileCollisionMethod (string) Collision method passed to handleFileCollision().
+If None, will not write to a file, but return an in-memory JSON object. - encoding (string, optional) The encoding to use when writing the file.
+This parameter will be ignored if append is False and fileName ends with .psydat or .npy (i.e. if a binary file is to be written). - fileCollisionMethod (string) Collision method passed to handleFileCollision().
 Can be either of 'rename', 'overwrite', or 'fail'.